Jirigesi/Jirigesi.github.io/index.md

 My research focuses on the interaction of two fields:

 - Machine learning systems that can automatically identify underlying patterns in sequential data, such as programming language and natural language.
-- Software engineering tasks that can help developers develop software faster with better quality outcome.
+- Software engineering tasks that can help developers develop software faster with less bugs.

 At UCI, I work with Prof. <a href="https://scholar.google.com/citations?user=_TdMD7sAAAAJ&hl=en" target="_blank" style="color:rgb(255,128,0)">**Iftekhar Ahmed**</a> from STAIRS Lab on software defect prediction.